 Part Four – Critical Thinking Pathways:

 Research into the idea of malfunctions requires the insight of the arts well ahead of the imaginable political strategies around which there is so much negative sensitivity.
-Expanding “our reality” through the eyes and experience of others is often too esoteric, and not goal-driven.
+Expanding “our reality” through others’ eyes and experience is often too esoteric and not goal-driven.
 Not to worry, there are lots of ways to work on community building issues.

 The visual literacy of our society, on the other hand, is expansive and growing.
 Because of this, a useful phrase in critical thinking is to say, ‘no one is as smart as all of us.’
 Words are used to describe and share what we think we know with others, adding pictures to terms in structured settings will always enrich conversations about change.